-The purpose of this appendix is to help provide context and actionable steps for resolving commonly experienced issues with the Cisco Umbrella roaming client before reaching out to Support or having to search the Knowledge Base.
+The purpose of this page is to help provide context and actionable steps for resolving commonly experienced issues with the Cisco Umbrella roaming client before reaching out to Support or having to search the Knowledge Base.
 Most of the commands below require administrative access to the computer for troubleshooting.
 We recommend that you log in to an administrator account to perform these tasks.

 There are several reasons why the Umbrella roaming client won't install correctly.